jon-jacky/home/computing.md

   to the next step. ...
 The plot is a piece of logic. ...
 Logic draws conclusions from premises.
 If you don't know your premises, you will draw illogical conclusions from them, get confused, and then get bored.
-  This boredom feels different from the other sort of boredome -- less dull, more avoidant.
+  This boredom feels different from the other sort of boredom -- less dull, more avoidant.
 If you are staying away from your desk because it just seems like too much to handle, then perhaps its time to make yourself figure out (by rereading, not rewriting) what is going on.
 This is a